Mirko Šundov

-Mirko Šundov (born 15 January 1962) is a Croatian General who served as a Chief of General Staff of the Armed Forces of the Republic of Croatia from 2016 until 2020.
+Mirko Šundov (born 15 January 1962) is a Croatian General who served as a Chief of General Staff of the Armed Forces of Croatia from 2016 until 2020.

 Early life and education

 Mirko Šundov was born on 15 January 1962 in a small village of Bračević in municipality of Muć near Split.
 He graduated defense in 1986 from the Faculty of Political Science of the University of Sarajevo.
 He gained his master's degree in 1999 in the field of Geo-sciences, branch Physical Geography, from the Faculty of Science of the University of Zagreb.
 In 2001, Šundov graduated from the National War College "Ban Josip Jelačić".
 In 2007, he gained his PhD in the field of Geo-sciences, branch Physical Geography, from the Faculty of Science of the University of Zagreb.